 MSP Contract Terms to Negotiate

-The contract is where the relationship gets formalized and where the power dynamic becomes permanent.
 You're reading through terms that are overwhelmingly written to protect the MSP, and you're wondering which ones you actually need to push back on versus which ones are just standard vendor protections.
 Most MSPs expect to negotiate contracts.
 The ones that don't expect negotiation are the ones that don't respect your position, and that's useful information.

 Every MSP contract has certain elements in common: service level agreements, response time commitments, pricing escalation clauses, termination terms, liability limitations, and data ownership provisions.
-Some of these elements are standard and reasonable.
+Some of these are standard and reasonable.
 Others are overreach designed to protect the vendor at your expense.
-Understanding the difference is the difference between signing a contract that protects both parties and signing a contract that locks you into an unfavorable relationship.
+Understanding the difference is the difference between signing a contract that protects both parties and signing one that locks you into an unfavorable relationship.

 The SLA is supposed to be the foundation of your contract.
 It defines what the MSP commits to delivering and what happens if they miss.
-The problem is that many MSP contracts have SLAs that are so vague they're almost worthless.
+The problem is that many MSP contracts have SLAs so vague they're almost worthless.
 "We commit to providing prompt and professional support" is a promise, but it's not an SLA because it's not measurable and there's no enforcement mechanism.
 A real SLA says something like "For critical severity issues, we commit to responding within 15 minutes and resolving within 4 hours, 24/7."

 These numbers are negotiable.
 If the MSP says they can't commit to these response times, understand why.
 They might be realistic about the complexity of your environment.
 Some issues genuinely can't be resolved in 4 hours.
 If they push back on your timeline expectations, push back on them to explain what they can commit to and why.
 The conversation itself is valuable because you learn whether the vendor understands your environment and your needs.

 The enforcement mechanism is crucial and this is where most contracts fail.
 Some MSPs offer service credits if they miss SLAs.
-These credits should be automatic—the credit applies to your next bill without you having to request it.
+These credits should be automatic, meaning the credit applies to your next bill without you having to request it.
 If you have to claim the credit, many organizations won't bother because the administrative hassle of claiming a credit often exceeds the credit amount.
 A vendor offering automatic credits is telling you they're confident they'll meet their SLAs.
 A vendor requiring you to claim credits is banking on the fact that you won't.

 Response Time and Resolution Time Are Not the Same Thing

-Many MSPs will commit to aggressive response times but then take much longer to resolve.
+Many MSPs commit to aggressive response times but then take much longer to resolve.
 You might get a "your issue is acknowledged" response within 15 minutes, but the actual fix takes 24 hours.
 You've technically gotten the response you asked for, but from your perspective, you've had an outage for 24 hours.
 Both response time and resolution time matter, but resolution time matters more because that's what actually fixes your problem.

 Ask the MSP specifically: can you commit to these resolution times?
 If they say no, understand why.
 It's legitimate to say that certain types of issues take longer because of technical complexity.
 It's not legitimate to say they can't commit to any timeline.
 A vendor that can't commit to any measurable timeline is avoiding accountability, and that's a warning sign.